 Embraer claims to be the leader in the sub-150-seat jetliner market, which 100 operators fly.
 The biggest of its commercial jetliners is the E-Jet E2 family, composed of the E175, E190, and E195-E2 jets.
 Note that these are medium-range jet airliners, launched in 2013 at the Paris Air Show.

 Bombardier earned 2018 revenues of 1.8 billion for commercial aircraft sales, a 24% year-over-year slump.
 Tellingly, it delivered 35 aircraft in 2018 vs 56 in 2017.
 Moreover, it received in 2018 47 orders for commercial aircraft, creating a backlog of 97.
-To be sure, in 2019, Bombardier expects to deliver 35 commercial aircraft.
+In 2019, Bombardier expects to deliver 35 commercial aircraft.

 At the start of 2019, Comac had registered more than 1,000 orders for the C919.
 Impressively, this plane has a flight range up to 3,450 miles.
-Ultimately, while manufactured in China, the C919 components flow mostly from Western sources.
+While manufactured in China, the C919 components flow mostly from Western sources.

 Incredibly, analysts predict that, by 2037, Comac will provide transportation for 1.6 billion passengers per year.

 Mitsubishi Aircraft Corporation (MAC) will build the Mitsubishi SpaceJet passenger airliners.
 MAC is a subsidiary of Mitsubishi Heavy Industries, with investments from Toyota, Sumitomo, and Mitsui.
 Headquartered in Komaki, Japan, MAC came into being in 2008.

 As we mentioned above, Mitsubishi acquired the Bombardier CRJ program, which will boost the SpaceJet program.
 In fact, MAC may build the SpaceJet at Bombardier facilities in Canada.